phamhongviet/serf-dns/README.md

 ## Configuration

 Serf-dns can be configured using environment variables or command line parameters.
+If both environment variable and parameter for the same directive are provided, serf-dns will use environment variable.

 * __bind__: bind with IP address and port.
 Default: Bind all interfaces with port 5327.